ejukebox/ejukebox-website/stream-bells-hotel.markdown

 ## This was the brief for Bells Hotel

-We were given the brief for music for Bells Hotel
+We were given the brief for music for Bells Hotel:

 | Data | Details |
 |--------|--------|